Agile Data Roles: Data Professionals on Agile Teams

 - Data scientist.
 An agile data scientist works closely with stakeholders to understand their needs and identifies how data can be used to address those needs.
 They explore data sources, develop algorithms and predictive models to extract and manipulate the data, and analyze the data and share their insights.

-2.2 The Secondary Agile Data Roles
+2.2 The Supporting Agile Data Roles

 There are several supporting roles that are important to recognize: